Wali-Mohamed/Mental_Health_Counsellor/README.md

 You will asked for a password
 Please type in your database password

-You can view the schema using the \d command:
+You can view the table schema using the \d command:

 ```bash
 \d conversations;
 ```
-To shows in the database
+To show tables in the database
 ```bash
 \dt conversations;
 ```